hobbymachinist/els/docs/els.md

 * CH340C USB UART
 * FT24C64A EEPROM

+#### Solder Bridge Changes and Modifications Needed to Nucleo64 446RE

 The Nucleo 64 is connected to the main board USB hub with a small cable.
 Nucleo 446RE will need a fair few jumper changes and soldering to permit the firmware to use the required GPIO pins.